pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/11_Adding_Document_Editables.md

 # Adding Document Editables
 With plugins, it is also possible to add an individual Document Editable.

-In order to create an individual document editable, all that needs to be done ist creating a PHP class `\Pimcore\Model\Document\Tag\Mytag` which extends `\Pimcore\Model\Document\Tag`.
+In order to create an individual document editable, all that needs to be done is creating a PHP class `\Pimcore\Model\Document\Tag\Mytag` which extends `\Pimcore\Model\Document\Tag`.
 It must be within that namespace!